 We are looking for a detail-oriented and skilled programmer who can manage and assist our company’s software systems infrastructure.
 The duties will include developing systems, analyzing and troubleshooting issues, increasing our organization’s effectiveness, and maintaining our software’s optimal performance.
 Your programming performance will help our organization in efficiency, customer satisfaction, and production.

 The top qualities we’re looking for include excellent coding skills, attention to detail, time management skills, ability to focus, deliver within a given time frame, and excellent communication.

 "The best recruiting platform on the market!
 VIVAHR allowed us to create a dashboard and applicant experience like no other!!"

 Free for life plan

 No credit card required

 If you are hiring a Programmer, these questions can help narrow options until you find the ideal candidate:

 A programmer, also known as a developer, coder, software engineer, or systems programmer, takes care of the behind the scenes infrastructure of a computer program.
 Programmers design and create programs, analyze and address code and systems issues, integrate systems and software, train users for the end product, and maintain systems.
-Programmers are problem solvers, needing to find solutions to issues that will inevitably come up.
+Programmers are problem solvers, needing to find solutions to problems that will inevitably come up.
 They must use the guidelines of coding while creatively thinking about how to find ways around complex issues.
 Being able to listen to and understand the task at hand is critical.

 Based on the job and the experience, the range will vary quite a bit.
 According to the Bureau of Labor Statistics, a programmer’s median income in 2019 was $41.61/hour or $86,550 a year.
-The job market for a Programmer over the next 10 years looks to decline by 9%.
+The job market for a Programmer over the next ten years looks to decline by 9%.
 Compensation and pay can vary based on your local city and state.

 Sign up for VIVAHR's weekly email for hiring essentials.